LongDaHo/Chatbot-with-LLM/README.md

 [YOUR_INGRESS_IP_ADDRESS] grafana.chatbot.monitor.com
 ```

-+ Open web brower and type `grafana.chatbot.monitor.com` to access the Grafana UI.
++ Open web brower and type `grafana.chatbot.monitor.com` to access the Grafana UI with user is admin and password is prom-operator.
     ![](assets/monitor.gif)